peterbillhu/DFOn2DProveskites/README.md

 ## File Descriptions

+The Density Fingerprint algorithm was initially introduced by Edelsbrunner et al. [1].
+In this study, we present an implemented algorithm designed for efficiently calculating the density fingerprint of a given atomic system, comprising both the unit cell and motif set.

 ## Google Notebook Tutorial

-To ensure the function of proposed algorithms, we provide a Google Notebook tutorial to show how to generate density fingerprint of a given unit cell and motif set.
+To ensure the function of the proposed algorithms, we provide a Google Notebook tutorial to show how to generate the density fingerprint of a given unit cell and motif set.
 In the demonstration, we

 https://colab.research.google.com/drive/1vJKg6GXGYTCD2WQ33GOtdIGE7zOawEos?usp=sharing